SamillyNunes/tasks_gdg/README.md

-# tasks_gdg_arapiraca
+# Tasks GDG Arapiraca

-An app to manage your tasks with 3 states (to do, doing and done)
+An app to manage your tasks with 3 states (to do, doing and done).
+Created to present in a lecture on Flutter.

 ## Getting Started